Skip to content

 4. Construction

 • EPC Contractor.
 An Engineering, Procurement, and Construction (EPC) Contractor that specializes in solar projects is hired to construct the solar project.
-This typically requires land grading, placement of steel frames, installation of the solar panels, and construction of underground and overhead electrical wires to connect the solar project to the local power distribution lines.
+The construction is typically minimal and usually consists of clearing and grading (if any), laying concrete pads and conduit, delivering the premanufactured battery system, and interconnecting to the power utility.

 5. Operations